Head-to-head · vehicle level

 The verdict

-The 2026 Ford Mustang Mach-E is the cheaper one to own — roughly $2,846 less over five years, thanks to cheaper insurance.
-The Rivian R2 counters with more power (350 vs 264 hp).
+The 2026 Ford Mustang Mach-E is the cheaper one to own — roughly $6,318 less over five years, mostly because it holds its value better.
+The Rivian R2 counters with more range (345 vs 260 miles) and more power (350 vs 264 hp).

-Go with the Ford Mustang Mach-E for the better long-term value; consider the Rivian R2 if you prioritize stronger acceleration.
+Go with the Ford Mustang Mach-E for the better long-term value; consider the Rivian R2 if you prioritize more driving range and stronger acceleration.

 Last updated July 2026 · National-average estimates